 - Engage in professional activities related to clinical psychology that promote positive social change.

-†Career options may require additional experience, licensure, training, or other factors beyond the successful completion of this program.
+1Clinical Psychology positions may require state licensure, additional experience, or other factors beyond successful completion of the degree program.

 2Bureau of Labor Statistics Occupational Outlook Handbook, Psychologists (viewed September 2020).